Martikos/computational-audio/README.md

 # Wav File Editor
 This project is part of a Computational Audio Course CS591, given at the BU Computer Science department.
+As deadmau5 says:
+> Give me the sound to see another world outside that's full of
+> all the broken things that I made.

 ## Implemented Functionalityes: